 - If your student/s must miss a lesson please contact me a minimum of 24 hours in advance

-- If notice is given less than 24 hours the lesson will be considered missed and the lesson fee will still be charged with no refund.
-Last minute non-emergency cancellations will not be rescheduled.
+will be considered missed and the lesson fee will still be charged with no refund or make up lesson.

 Recitals & Holiday Break

 I hold 2 recitals each year.

 The Spring recital is typically the weekend after Memorial Day and the Winter recital is typically the weekend before Christmas.
 The exact date and time will be determined a few months before each recital.
 A recital fee will be due prior to each recital to cover venue rental and the cost of recital production.